antonagestam/phantom-types/docs/pages/composing-types.rst

     reveal_type(instance)  # Revealed type is HasMany

-In some cases phantom-types tries to be smart and disallow using mutable types as bounds, but in the general case this isn't possible to detect and so relies on developer discipline to stay away from mutable data types.
+In some cases phantom-types tries to be smart and disallow using mutable types as bounds, but in the general case this isn't possible to detect and so it's up to you as a developer to make sure to not mix mutable data with phantom types.

 Metaclass conflicts
 ===================

 Phantom types are implemented using a metaclass.
-When creating a phantom type that narrows on a type that also uses metaclasses it's common to stumble into a metaclass conflict.
-The usual solution to such situation is to create a new metaclass that inherits both existing metaclasses, and use it on the new type.
+When creating a phantom type that narrows on a type that also uses a metaclass it's common to stumble into a metaclass conflict.
+The usual solution to such situation is to create a new metaclass that inherits both existing metaclasses and base the new type on it.

 .. code-block:: python